 We reached out to UAW about supporting our campaign to form a union at Western because it is the union with expertise bargaining with similar employers in Washington, and it has a proven track record.
 Having the same union represent student employees across the state builds power and allows us to draw on years of UAW experience in representing employees in higher education, in Washington State and beyond.

 Everyone who voluntarily joins the union as a member will contribute dues, which are a way for us to pool our money so we can keep things running, stay independent, and not have to seek external funding.

-ASEs will not pay dues until after negotiating and voting to ratify our first contract.
-Once a contract is ratified, each individual ASE can decide whether or not to become a dues-paying member.
+Student Employees at Western will not pay dues until after negotiating and voting to ratify our first contract.
+Once a contract is ratified, each individual student employee can decide whether or not to become a dues-paying member.
 Dues provide the resources that enable fair and effective union representation.
 To learn how dues enable a strong and active union, read “Dues in Action” from the academic workers union at UW.
 UAW membership dues are just 1.44% of gross income and are automatically deducted.

 How is dues money allocated?
 What are dues used for?

 Union members democratically decide how union dues are spent.
 In UAW 4121, members approve a budget for the year.
 Individual expenses throughout the year are then approved by the Joint Council (leadership from both the ASE and Postdoc Units), which is elected union-wide and meets monthly.
 Meetings of the Joint Council and Executive Board are open to all members of the union.
 Additionally, elected trustees audit the union’s income and expenditures twice annually, and the Joint Council reviews and approves the union’s financial report every month.

 Most of the work of enforcing the contract and representing membership is financially supported by the Local Union.
 The Local Union receives 28% of its dues to support the following: